A Gram is Not A Weight! Weight vs. Mass Measurement

 We use them as consumers as well.
 When you place produce on a scale it gives you the mass through grams.
 When you read over nutrition facts the measurements are labeled in grams.

-In manufacturing industry raw materials are often measured in grams.
+In the manufacturing industry raw materials are often measured in grams.
 This way all measurements are standardized to create a reliable and accurate product or good.
 For mills, factories, and food preparation plants measuring materials or ingredients is vital to make products safe for public consumption.

 In transport measuring freight is important for safety as well as accuracy.
 Without an accurate or precise measurement the freight can fall or break or the vehicle holding the cargo can buckle or malfunction.
 If this is on a cargo ship, train, or truck this can cause serious injuries or death.